 - 1. Demonstrate an understanding of what an embedded system is, and what its main components are. - 2.
-Demonstrate competency in working with and manipulating number systems. - 3.
+Demonstrate competency in working with and manipulating number systems including fixed-point and floating point binary numbers. - 3.
 Demonstrate the fundamentals of assembly language programming. - 4.
 Demonstrate a competency in using the C programming language for embedded applications. - 5.
-Demonstrate the principles of "good" software design. - 6.
-Demonstrate an understanding of how CPU operates, in particular the ARM processor. - 7.
-Demonstrate an understanding of the principles in converting high level code to low level instructions.
+Demonstrate the principles of "good" embedded software design. - 6.
+Demonstrate an understanding of ARM processor architecture.

-8. Use a mix of C and assembly to design simple embedded systems which involve the use of interrupts, multitasking, and I/O.
+- 7. Demonstrate an understanding of mapping high level program instructions to low level elementary instructions. - 8.
+Use a mix of C and assembly to design simple embedded systems which involve the use of interrupts, multitasking, and I/O.